-The underlying geology of EPC 1167 is dominated by Jurassic mudstone including the Injune Creek Group, Birkhead Formation and Westbourne formation and Jurassic Arenitic rocks including Precipice Sandstone, Evergreen Formation, Hutton Sandstone, Gubberamunda Sandstone, and Orallo Formation.
-The predominant soil types within EPC 1167 are Sodosol soils with Vertosol soils the north eastern portion of the site and Chromosol soils covering some areas in the south east of the EPC (see Figure 4).
+The geology of the EPC 1164 mine lease area is dominated by Jurassic mudstone including the Injune Creek Group, Birkhead Formation and Westbourne formation and Jurassic Arenitic rocks including Precipice Sandstone, Evergreen Formation, Hutton Sandstone, Gubberamunda Sandstone, and Orallo Formation.
+Quaternary Alluvium associated with Jiandah Creek and Woleebee Creek is also present.

+The predominant soil types within the proposed EPC 1164 project area mine lease area are Chromosols with Vertosol soils in the north west of the project area (see Figure 4).